 The following steps will create an Azure SQL Database that will be used in subsequent labs.

 Navigate to the Microsoft Azure portal https://portal.azure.com/.

-Click New -> Everything -> Data + Analytics and select the blue square labled SQL Database.
+Click New -> Data + Storage and select the blue square labeled SQL Database.
 Note: DO NOT CHOOSE THE RED SQL SERVER RECTANGLE.